By Marcello Ferrada de Noli, professor emeritus.

 What to do?

-> Likewise, this entail the denouncing of politically-biased behaviours of self-proclaimed “human-rights” organizations, such as HRW and others, particularly the Swedish Section of Amnesty International, ultimately financed or ideologically controlled by those same powers.
+Likewise, this would entail, in my opinion, the denouncing of politically-biased behaviours of self-proclaimed “human-rights” organizations, such as HRW and others, particularly the Swedish Section of Amnesty International, ultimately financed or ideologically controlled by those same powers.

-> Swedish Doctors for Human Rights therefore suggest the establishment of an international, independent and multidisciplinary expert-panel of scientists aimed to review the procedures leading to the JIM assessment; to investigate the methodological bias behind their evidence-deprived conclusions.
+Swedish Doctors for Human Rights therefore suggest the establishment of an international, independent and multidisciplinary expert-panel of scientists aimed to review the methodology and procedures comprised in the JIM investigation; to assess whether methodological or other bias are behind evidence-deprived conclusions of the report.
 The suggested professional team shall be a true objective panel not only concerned with the flawed report on the Khan Shaykhun incident, but reviewing similar faulty allegations done in recent years, which together form a pattern of an aggressive geopolitical behaviour, and a contributing menace to world peace.

-> “The use of chemical weapons –an immoral and condemnable act anywhere, at any time, and under any circumstances.” –The Syrian Ministry of Foreign Affairs, 27 October 2017
+“The use of chemical weapons –an immoral and condemnable act anywhere, at any time, and under any circumstances.” –The Syrian Ministry of Foreign Affairs, 27 October 2017

 [This analysis was updated 30 November 2017, including new references added. /Dr Lena Oske, editor]

 Notes and References

 Carl von Clausewitz , “On War”.
 Berlin: Dümmlers Verlag, 1832.
 English translation: https://www.clausewitz.com/readings/OnWar1873/TOC.htm